-Alterations in gene expressions of IgM H-chain, IgM L-chain and core histones in HDAC2(-/-), respectively, are significant, moderate and insignificant during continuous cultivation
+Alterations in gene expressions of IgM H-chain, IgM L-chain and core histones in HDAC2(-/-) DT40 mutants, respectively, are significant, moderate and insignificant during continuous cultivation

-To know alterations in gene expressions of IgM H- and L-chains and core histones in HDAC2(-/-) mutants during cultivation, we prepared total RNAs from three independent clones (cl.33-28, cl.33-30 and cl.45-28) at the early (~20 days), middle (~40 days) and late (~60 days) stages of cultivation and DT40 cells.
-First, we carried out RT-PCR on total RNAs, using primers IgM Hc, IgM Hs plus IgM Hm and IgM L specific for whole, secreted plus membrane-bound forms of IgM H-chain mRNA and IgM L-chain mRNA, respectively, and β-actin was used as control (Fig. 2-4).
-The levels of whole and secreted forms of IgM H-chain mRNA, respectively, were obviously and dramatically elevated at the early stage and thereafter gradually reduced via the middle to late stages in these mutant clones, whereas alterations in the levels of membrane-bound form of IgM H-chain mRNA and IgM L-chain mRNA were insignificant and moderate, respectively.
+To know alterations in gene expressions of IgM H- and L-chains and core histones (H2A, H2B, H3 and H4) in HDAC2(-/-) mutants during cultivation, we prepared total RNAs from three independent clones (cl.33-28, cl.33-30 and cl.45-28) of HDAC2(-/-) mutants at the early (~20 days), middle (~40 days) and later (~60 days) stages of cultivation and from DT40 cells.
+First, we carried out RT-PCR on total RNAs, using primers IgM Hc, IgM Hs plus IgM Hm and IgM L specific for whole, secreted plus membrane-bound forms of IgM H-chain mRNA and IgM L-chain mRNA, respectively, and β-actin was used as a control (Fig. 2-4).
+The levels of whole and secreted forms of IgM H-chain mRNA, respectively, were obviously and dramatically elevated at the early stage and thereafter gradually reduced through the middle to later stages in these mutant clones, whereas alterations in the levels of membrane-bound form of IgM H-chain mRNA and IgM L-chain mRNA were insignificant and moderate, respectively.
 These findings in three mutant clones sufficiently agreed with those in clone cl.33-12 (data not shown).
 Next, we performed RT-PCR using appropriate primers specific for core histones H2A, H2B, H3 and H4 on total RNAs.
-In three mutant clones alterations in the mRNA levels of these four core histones were insignificant from the early to late stages (Fig. 2-4).
+In three mutant clones, alterations in the mRNA levels of the four core histones were insignificant from the early to later stages (Fig. 2-4).

-Gene expressions of HDAC7, HDAC9 and PCAF in HDAC2(-/-) change during continuous cultivation
+Gene expressions of HDAC7, HDAC9 and PCAF in HDAC2(-/-) DT40 mutants change during continuous cultivation

-To clarify whether alterations in gene expressions of chromatin modifying enzymes (HDACs and HATs) are linked with those of IgM H- and L-chains during cultivation, we carried out RT-PCR on total RNAs, using appropriate primers specific for HDAC1, HDAC3, HDAC4, HDAC7, HDAC8, HDAC9 (equivalent to HDAC5 in previous paper [33]), PCAF, GCN5, HAT1, ELP3, TIP60, MORF, MOZ and p300, together with β-actin as control (Fig. 2-5A).
-In three clones c1.33-28, c1.33-30 and c1.45-28, the HDAC9 mRNA level was certainly increased from the early (~20 days) to middle (~40 days) stages of cultivation and thereafter slightly reduced until the late (~60 days) stage.
-The HDAC7 mRNA level was slightly decreased at the early stage and remained unchanged until the late stage.
+To clarify whether alterations in gene expressions of chromatin-modifying enzymes (HDACs and HATs) are linked with those of IgM H- and L-chains during cultivation, we carried out RT-PCR on total RNAs, using appropriate primers specific for HDAC1, HDAC3, HDAC4, HDAC7, HDAC8, HDAC9 (equivalent to HDAC5 in our previous paper [33]), PCAF, GCN5, HAT1, ELP3, TIP60, MORF, MOZ and p300, together with β-actin as a control (Fig. 2-5A).
+In three clones cl.33-28, cl.33-30 and cl.45-28, the HDAC9 mRNA level was certainly increased from the early (~20 days) to middle (~40 days) stages of cultivation and thereafter slightly reduced until the later (~60 days) stage.
+The HDAC7 mRNA level was slightly decreased at the early stage and remained unchanged until the later stage.
 However, gene expressions of residual HDACs did not change.
-On the other hand, in these mutant clones, the PCAF mRNA level was dramatically increased from the early to late stages of cultivation, whereas those of residual HAT members remained unchanged at any cultivation stages.
+On the other hand, in these mutant clones, the PCAF mRNA level was dramatically increased from the early to later stages of cultivation, whereas those of residual HAT members remained unchanged at any cultivation stages.

-Gene expressions of E2A, EBF1, Pax5 and Aiolos in HDAC2(-/-) change differently during continuous cultivation
+Gene expressions of E2A, EBF1, Pax5 and Aiolos in HDAC2(-/-) DT40 mutants differently change during continuous cultivation